rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 Q. How to trigger Jenkins job remotely?
 Ans: We use this option when we want to trigger new builds by accessing a special predefined URL.
-In Jenkins, as soon as we select the "Trigger builds remotely"  option, we can see the suggested URL.
+-> In Jenkins, as soon as we select the "Trigger builds remotely"  option, we can see the suggested URL.
-Now our task is to build this URL and hit that URL in the browser.
-As part of it, we need to follow below steps:

-Copy URL (JENKINS_URL/job/Simple_Java_Program/build?token=TOKEN_NAME) and paste this URL somewhere in notepad.
-Put Jenkins URL like in case of mine it is http://localhost:8080/ in place of JENKINS_URL.
-Put the token name in place of TOKEN_NAME like I put 1234 in this case.
-We need to put the same token name in the Authentication token text box.
+-- Go to your Jenkins job.
+-- Click on Configure.
+-- In the job configuration page, under Build Triggers, check the option -- Trigger builds remotely (e.g., from scripts).
+-- A new field will appear where you need to specify a token.
+This token is used to authenticate the remote request.
+-- Enter a custom token (e.g., my-remote-token).
+This will be used in the URL for triggering the job.
+-- Trigger the Job Remotely: http://<jenkins-server>/job/<job-name>/build?token=<your-token>
+	- Replace <jenkins-server> with the Jenkins server's address.
+	- Replace <job-name> with the name of the job you want to trigger.
+	- Replace <your-token> with the token you set in the job configuration.
+Authentication: curl -u <username>:<api-token> http://jenkins.example.com/job/my-job/build?token=my-remote-token
+-> curl -u Shyam:11eb5414b6f9ad57b5a0b9c1f5fac679ca http://jenkins.example.com/job/my-job/build?token=my-remote-toke

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 18. How to get the Jenkins version programmatically in Jobs/Pipelines or nodes other than master?